 My Ancestor's Sea Name

-My grandma used to tell me stories about our family heritage.
-One in particular was about my great, great, great grandpa whose first name was Ocean.
-It turns out that if it were not for him saving a damsel in distress, I would have never been born.
-Unsung heroes who are never featured in newspapers or TV shows are—and always have been—all around us.
+My grandma used to always tell me about our family's history.
+One story in particular was about my great, great, great grandpa whose first name was Ocean.
+It turns out that if it weren't for him saving a damsel in distress, I would have never been born.
+Life sure is funny.